YouTube Sensation Trisha Paytas Begs O.J. Simpson To Sleep With Her In Bizarre Music Video

-YouTube personality Trisha Paytas just made her most bizarre video yet, and many viewers are questioning if her sexual proposition to O.J.
+YouTube personality Trisha Paytas just made her most bizarre video yet, and many viewers are questioning whether her sexual proposition to O.J.
 Simpson is a joke or a serious request.
 The singer released a video yesterday to the stylings of Meghan Trainor’s “Dear Future Husband” and begged the former running back to sleep with her.

 A week ago, Trisha teased the song by posting a photo on Instagram of herself surrounded by images of the parolee.
 She captioned the photo with an orange emoji, and her fanbase began sounding off in the comment section.
 Some fans questioned her bizarre photo, while others supported the YouTuber by claiming this was all just a form of her “art.”